techisdead/shortcutR/README.md

 !["api token"](man/figures/shortcut_api_token.png)

 Download and save it somewhere safe.
-I recommend adding it to your .Rprofile and retrieving it with `Sys.getenv("CH_TOKEN")`
+I recommend adding it to your .Rprofile and retrieving it with `Sys.getenv("sc_token")`

 If your team doesn't use shortcut.....I can't help you.
 If you are an agile team it's worth a look - it's more structured than Trello and much more user friendly than Jira.
 And, no they haven't given me any money (though, if someone is offering....)